What are the Best Currency Pairs to Trade?

 However, it may not be as easy to enter or exit trades in the minors, particularly in sessions that are well away from their home markets.

-The simplest way to answer this question is to look at the performance of actively traded currencies throughout 2018 in doing that we soon discover that the US dollar was pretty dominant over the year with only three currencies of any note making gains against the US currency over these 12 months.
+The simplest way to answer this question is to look at the performance of actively traded currencies throughout 2020 year to date.
+In doing that we soon discover that the Euro was pretty dominant over the year to date making strong gains against pretty much everything apart from the Swedish and Danish krona and the Swiss franc.
+The trade-weighted Euro or Euro index gained +4.3% between January and mid-october 2020

 Currencies that gained vs the USD